The 10 best mouse bungees for gaming in 2021 | Dot Esports

 The Camade can seem a bit overpriced since it lacks many of the features that can be found in its price range.
 But it makes up for this with its build quality, rubberized clips, and the length adjustment mechanism, which makes it a safe buy for all sorts of desk sizes.

-This mouse bungee is also easier to clean than the rest thanks to its removable cable holder part.
+This mouse bungee is also easier to clean than the rest, thanks to its removable cable holder.
 You can also choose from two different colors: pink and black.

 Estimated size: 6.00 x 1.50 x 7.00 inches